wb-airbus/soxy/README.md

 - FreeRDP and Remmina on Linux;
 - Citrix client on Linux, macOS and Windows.

-On the remote host, soxy runs as a traditional Windows executable but it can also be embedded in other applications as a DLL.
+On the remote host, soxy can run as a standalone Windows executable or can be embedded in other applications as a DLL.
 In release mode, this part of soxy is to be as small as possible (<200KB).
 It is built without any logging related code (even log message strings are absent from the binary) and without symbols.

 ![](big_picture.png)